-As the undersigned Attorney for the above named Applicant, I hereby affirm to the Applicant that it has the authority under state and local law to make and comply with the certifications and assurances as indicated on the foregoing pages.
-I further affirm that, in my opinion, these certifications and assurances have been legally made and constitute legal and binding obligations of the Applicant.

-I further affirm to the Applicant that, to the best of my knowledge, there is no legislation or litigation pending or imminent that might adversely affect the validity of these certifications and assurances or of the performance of the described project.

-AFFIRMATION OF APPLICANT'S ATTORNEY

-For the El Dorado County Transportation Commission
+Signature: Date: Woodrow Deloria, Executive Director El Dorado County Transportation Commission has the authors as indicated rsigned Attorney for the above-named Applicant, I hereby affirm to the Applicant that it ority under state and local law to make and comply with the certifications and assurances on the foregoing pages.
+I further affirm that in my opinion, these certifications and I further affire nave been legally made and constitute legal and binding obligations of the Applicant.
+In to the Applicant that, to the best of my knowledge, there is no legislation or litigation numbers that might adversely affect the validity of these certifications and assurances or mance of the described project.
+AFFIRMATION OF APPLICANT'S ATTORNEY For the El Do orado County Transportation Commission Signature: Gwenn O'Hara, Legal Counsel Buchalter